-Transit-beginning with the 2004 edition.
+society, and Corruption control.
+Democracy is an average aggregate score of all ratings listed in Nations in Transit-beginning with the 2004 edition.
 National governance is an index that considers the degree of democracy and the stability of the governing regime.
 We employ the measure of Civil society to capture the degree of development and maturity of a society, considering nongovernmental and social organizations, the political involvement of the population, and political extremism in a country.
-Last, we introduce the index of Corruption control to capture the people's perception of the extent of corruption, the economic interest of policymakers, measures against it, and laws regarding financial disclosure and conflicts of interest.
-Appendix 1(a) shows the country score of each IQ variable.
-We observe that the Central European and Baltic countries have the highest IQ scores, while Russia, Ukraine, and Eastern European countries suffer from inferior institutions.
-As shown in Appendix 1(b), these IQ variables have strong positive correlations with each other (findings are in line with those of Fidrmuc et al. (2017)) and, therefore, we do not use them simultaneously in estimations.
+Last, we introduce the index of Corruption control to capture people's perception of the extent of corruption, the economic interest of policymakers, measures against it, and laws regarding financial disclosure and conflicts of interest.
+Panel (a) of Appendix Table A1 shows the country score of each IQ variable.
+We observe that Central European and Baltic countries have the highest IQ scores, while Russia, Ukraine, and Eastern European countries suffer from inferior institutions.
+As shown in Panel (b) of Appendix Table A1, these IQ variables have strong positive correlations with each other (findings are in line with those of Fidrmuc et al. (2017)); therefore, we do not use them simultaneously in estimations.

 Earlier studies argued that financial development and the presence of alternative external financing sources contribute to the growth and reduced failure probability of businesses (Musso and Schiavo, 2008; Gagliardi, 2009; Tsoukas, 2011).
 Thus, in our study, we use multiple indicators that capture differences in financial development among countries.
-Specifically, the financial development (FD) indices measure the depth of the financial system in terms of its diversity, size, and liquidity.
+Specifically, financial development (FD) indices measure the depth of the financial system in terms of its diversity, size, and liquidity.
 Modern financial institutions consist of banks and various types of financial (nonbank) institutions; at the same time, in financial markets, stocks, bonds, and other equities are traded.
 Hence, a single indicator is not sufficient to assess the diversity and depth of a financial system (Sahay et al., 2015; Svirydzenka, 2016).

 Therefore, we have adopted five variables to capture the development of financial systems in European emerging markets.
-The first three variables are taken from the World Bank.
-Liquid liabilities represent the ratio of broad money (M3) to GDP and reflect the relative size of the financial intermediation.
-Then, we have used two measures that reflect the extent of the financial market in terms of private financing and banking: Private credit (defined as a percentage ratio of the private sector domestic credit to a country's GDP) and Bank assets (defined as percentage ratio of deposited money bank assets to central bank assets).
-Both variables measure how financial resources are accessible to firms (Baltagi et al., 2008; Tsoukas, 2011), since, for example, bank credit is the essential financing source, especially for small and medium-sized firms (Gagliardi, 2009).
+The first three variables are taken from the World Bank: (1) Liquid liabilities represent the ratio of broad money (M3) to GDP and reflect the relative size of the financial intermediation; (2) Private credit (defined as a percentage ratio of the private sector domestic credit to a country's GDP) and (3) Bank assets (defined as a percentage ratio of deposited money bank assets to central bank assets) are two measures that reflect the extent of the financial market in terms of private financing and banking.
+The second and third variables measure how financial resources are accessible to firms (Baltagi et al., 2008; Tsoukas, 2011), since, for example, bank credit is the essential financing source, especially for small and medium-sized firms (Gagliardi, 2009).
 Furthermore, we have introduced two variables that characterize the financial market: Market capitalization, as a ratio to GDP, and Stock trading volume, as a ratio to market capitalization; both variables are taken from the EBRD's structural and institutional change indicators.
 They represent the depth of the financial market in terms of size and degree of activity.
-As many SMEs rely on self-funding or borrowing from friends or relatives in emerging markets (Bukvič and Bartlett, 2003), better financial market development will ease their financial burdens.
+As many SMEs in emerging markets rely on self-funding or borrowing from friends or relatives (Bukvič and Bartlett, 2003), better financial market development will ease their financial burdens.
 However, one can also expect that the effect of market development varies among firms, as Tsoukas (2011) argued that large firms enjoy better access to the financial market as compared with small firms.